Botulism

 • An antitoxin is used to prevent or slow the effects of the toxin.

-• Careful food preparation and storage prevent botulism that is caused by eating contaminated food.
+• Careful food preparation and storage prevent food-related botulism.

-Clostridium botulinum do not require oxygen to live.
-That is, they are anaerobes.
+Clostridium botulinum are anaerobes and do not require oxygen to live.

 The toxins that cause botulism, which are the most potent poisons known, can severely impair peripheral nerve function.
 Botulism toxins paralyze muscles by preventing nerves from releasing a chemical messenger (neurotransmitter) called acetylcholine.
 Acetylcholine interacts with receptors on muscles (at the neuromuscular junction) and stimulates muscles to contract.